tarwn/lessthandot-hugo/blogs/content/posts/2014-01-02-who-would-benefit-from-product.md

 # Marketing

-You spent weeks on creating a new marketing campaign with a new styling, product images, descriptions etc. And now you have to update the company websites, web shops, catalogs, flyers,&#8230; With a PIM solution you only have to update your product information in the PIM system and it will be pushed to all your channels.
+You spent weeks on creating a new marketing campaign with a new styling, product images, descriptions etc. And now you have to update the company websites, web shops, catalogs, flyers,… With a PIM solution you only have to update your product information in the PIM system and it will be pushed to all your channels.

 # Sales

-More and more sales are confronted with customers looking up details on the internet and &#8220;testing&#8221; the knowledge of the sales people in a store.
+More and more sales are confronted with customers looking up details on the internet and “testing” the knowledge of the sales people in a store.
 Since all the information on the website/web shop comes from your PIM system, you can easily give access to sales employees via in shop computers or via tablets enabling them to answer all the test questions.

 # After-sales/Support

-In your PIM system you can find all the technical specifications of your products, including spare parts, accessories, follow up products, &#8230; So certainly if you keep all the product info in PIM even if you don&#8217;t sell them anymore, after-sales can easily advise your customers if they are looking for spare parts or a new alternative for the product they bought from you years ago.
+In your PIM system you can find all the technical specifications of your products, including spare parts, accessories, follow up products, … So certainly if you keep all the product info in PIM even if you don't sell them anymore, after-sales can easily advise your customers if they are looking for spare parts or a new alternative for the product they bought from you years ago.

 # The Customer